Facebook Cover Photo Resizer

 Export tuned JPG or PNG files that preserve gradient smoothness and text clarity after platform compression, helping your Facebook page look professional on slower connections too.

-Naming and review flow make team approvals simple, so social managers, designers, and stakeholders can compare banner options quickly and publish the right one with confidence.
+Naming and review flow make team approvals simple, so social managers, designers, and stakeholders can compare cover photo options quickly and publish the right one with confidence.

 Get practical answers about 851x315 dimensions, crop behavior, text placement, and export quality for page covers.